dhadkara/AWSCerts-prep/ec2.md

 - An ELB can distribute incoming traffic across your Amazon EC2 instances in a single Availability Zone or multiple Availability Zones.
 Only 1 subnet per AZ can be enabled for each ELB.
 - Route 53 can be used for region load balancing with ELB instances configured in each region.
 - ELBs can be Internet facing or internal-only.
+- Elastic Load Balancing provides __access logs__ that capture detailed information about requests sent to your load balancer.
+Each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses.
+You can use these access logs to analyze traffic patterns and troubleshoot issues.

 ## ASG (Auto Scaling Group)